 Then it was off to ‘Guest Service’ to see if I could get a signed copy of the comedian Micky Zany’s book.
 He’d been signing copies in the Neptune Lounge theatre after his morning interview in front of an audience, which I understand was hilarious, but I’d had to miss it as I’d been in bed feeling rougher than the sea.
 The staff there suggested I write him a message which they would deliver to his cabin.

 That done, the final stop was to the Photo Shop where I ordered a couple of Northern Light images which I paid for and they would email to me.
 I’d taken some pictures of it myself but after a few glasses of wine after dinner I had completely lost the plot when it came to exposures and was left with numerous black images.

 The Chef returned from dinner where she had shared the table with Colin and Yvonne.
-It seems the ‘London Lad’ who was objecting to dressing like a fool for the ‘British’ theme night, had died on Tuesday/Wednesday night down in the Geriatric Wing.
+It seems the ‘London Lad’ who was objecting to dressing like a fool for the ‘British’ theme night, had died in the early hours of Wednesday night down in the Geriatric Wing.
 Seems he couldn’t sleep and so got up for a walk about and a sit down in ‘The Wing’.

-The entertainment was laid on by members of the ship’s crew who are predominantly Pilipino.
-There was dancing in traditional dress, singing and a very funny dance routine by the ships engineering department.
+The entertainment was laid on by members of the ship’s crew who are predominantly Filipino.
+There was dancing in traditional dress, singing, and a very funny dance routine by the ships engineering department.
 They had their overalls off down to their waists, with the overall arms tucked in to the overall pockets.
 Their bare abdominal areas had faces ‘painted’ on to them, and they had black bin liners over their heads and held in place internally by their arms tucked inside.
 It went down really well with the audience.
-In fact I think it was by far my favourite show of all.
+It was by far my favourite part of the show.